MarwaAbdallah/Infoblox-monitor-subnet-changes/README.md

 Query IPAM subnets, and compare to what we had the last time it was queried (ex : day before if executed everyday).
 A change is either a 'subnet added', or a 'subnet deleted' event.

-log any detected change.
-Any new change is appended to the log file gap.csv , along with the date the event has been detected by the script.
+log any detected change, email stakeholders (security team, network team.....)

 When a change happens, email the log file as an attached document, to the security engineering team and the network administrator.
 As a consequence, the security team will continuously be notified of any change in the corporate environment.